fjg00/Resume/content/authors/admin/_index.md

 Throughout my time at AUB, I have worked on several worthwhile projects.
 I have also had the pleasant opportunity to join the Adaptive Systmes Lab at EPFL, Switzerland as a research intern during Summer 2022, under the direct supervision of PhD candidate [**Mr. Mert Kayaalp**]([url](https://www.researchgate.net/profile/Mert-Kayaalp)) and [**Professor Ali Sayed**]([url](https://asl.epfl.ch/biography/)).
 Our work together resulted in a journal paper titled "Policy Evaluation in Decentralized POMDPs with Belief Sharing," which was published in IEEE OJCSYS.

 My research interests encompass a diverse range of areas, including reinforcement learning, optimization, control, and multi-agent systems.
-Through my Ph.D., I aim to deepen my understanding of these fields and make meaningful contributions to the advancement of knowledge in Systems and Control.

 Feel free to explore my website to learn more about my research, projects, and publications.
 I am excited about the possibilities that lie ahead and look forward to collaborating with fellow researchers and scholars in pursuit of innovative solutions to complex engineering challenges.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.